emencia/emencia-django-forum/docs/usage.rst

 Permissions
 ***********

-The forum make usage of `django-guardian`_ to manage 'per object permissions' or 'global permissions'.
+The forum make usage of Django's permissions system.

-Actually you need to use the Django admin and be a staff user with the right permissions for managing forum objects to add these permissions for your users.
+You'll need to use the Django admin and be a staff user with the *auth* permissions for managing these permissions for your users.

 And so, you can add the needed permissions globally to the whole forum within each user accounts.
-Or you can add a permission for a specific object its edit page using the link named *Object permissions*.

 * Users with ``forum.add_category`` permissions can create categories;
 * All users can create a new thread;